 Biomolecules are the primary building blocks of every living organism.
 Together, they promote different biological processes, which are necessary for life.
 They vary in structures and sizes.
 Biomolecules primarily consist of hydrogen and oxygen.

 The living systems synthesize four primary types of biomolecules within the body.
 They are:

-With biomolecules definition, it is also important to know about the major types of biomolecules are basically polymers of simple elements.
+With biomolecules definition, it is also important to know that the major types of biomolecules are basically polymers of simple elements.
 For example:

 Amino acids form the basis for proteins.

 Fatty acids and glycerol for lipids.